F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 # How to create a dedicated Valheim server on a VPS
--This will most likely work on all VPS providers, however, I used [Hyper Expert](http://p.hyper.expert/aff.php?aff=138).
+- This will most likely work on all VPS providers, however, I used [Hyper Expert](http://p.hyper.expert/aff.php?aff=138).
 If you want to know more about them go to the [Hyper Expert Discord](https://discord.gg/wFvF43C)
 - If you are EU based this might not be the best option, as the EU VPS servers can be quite expensive.
 If you are in the EU and don't want to spend a lot of time shopping around I would recommend a "one click" hosting provider, such as gportal, survival servers, etc..

 ## Prerequisites for Hyper Expert